aeronautical-informatics/ODME/README.md

 **Scenario Manager** has been developed to manage the existing scenario and assign risk factors to them.
 Future work involves allocating build scripts to each scenario and having a feedback loop from the simulator execution. *This mode is a work in progress*

+**Import Operational Design Domain Plugin** has been developed to import Operational scenarios from Cameo and transform them to operational domain model into ODME.

 ## [Workflow](#workflow)